Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 \subsubsection{Improving Group Fairness}

 \textbf{Algorithm Output-Based Regularization.} Generally, the regularization enforcing statistical parity or equal opportunity is usually defined based on the algorithm output.
 For example, when the sensitive feature is binary, Zeng et al.~\cite{zeng2021fair} defined the regularization terms to enforce statistical parity and equal opportunity in node classification tasks.
-Specifically, the regularization for statistical parity is
+As an example, the regularization for statistical parity is